drkuster/Flower-Classifier-App/README.md

 </p>

 <p align="center">
 Flower Classifier uses Apple's latest CoreML tech to identify any flower you throw at it!
 Now you don't have to guess what flowers you just bought from Home Depot.
 DISCLAIMER: The intellectual property of this app belongs to the London App Brewery, this is simply my rendition of it through following along with Angela Yu's Complete iOS 13 Bootcamp Course.
+NOTE: The .mlmodel file used to identify the flowers has been excluded from this repository due to its massive size.
 </p>

 -----------------------------------------------------------------------------------------------------------------------------------